Compound interest: Example of mortgage payment

 The exact payment amount is $c=\$608.02$ so the approximation is an overestimate of about a sixth of a percent.

-Investing: monthly deposits
+Monthly deposits

-Given a principal (initial) deposit and a recurring deposit, the total return of an investment can be calculated via the compound interest gained per unit of time.
+Given a principal deposit and a recurring deposit, the total return of an investment can be calculated via the compound interest gained per unit of time.
 If required, the interest on additional non-recurring and recurring deposits can also be defined within the same formula (see below).